Updated September 18, 2019

 If You’re Not Planning to Attend the Oogie Boogie Bash

 Here are some things to think about if you choose not to attend the party.
-My kids haven’t been in years.
-It’s not in our budget.
+My kids haven’t been in years, as it’s not in our budget.
 But, they love Halloween Time, regardless.

 - Consider visiting the parks on a day that the Oogie Boogie Bash is not happening.
-If you do not have a ticket for the party, you will be ushered out at 6pm or 7pm (depending on when the party begins that evening) and that’s a tough walk down Buena Vista Street, watching the others brimming with excitement for their night ahead.
+If you do not have a ticket for the party, you will be ushered out at 6pm and that’s a tough walk down Buena Vista Street, watching the others brimming with excitement for their night ahead.
 I’ve done it.
 It’s not fun.

 - Disneyland will be more crowded than usual due to those leaving DCA for it when the party starts, however, you can still enjoy the park if you utilize what I suggest doing when the parks are crowded.